IMPORTANT! YOU MUST READ THIS BEFORE CONTINUING:

 by Ron Brown, Ph.D., author of The Body Fat Guide

-one of the most common acid-forming minerals consumed in our diet.
+one of the most common minerals consumed in the Western diet.
 Phosphorus

 is an essential nutrient in many metabolic activities, but excessive amounts of